-The textbook cannot be understood just by reading and rereading it.
+The Textbook cannot be understood just by reading and rereading it.
 The Science that is revealed in it must be discovered.

-"To one 'born of the flesh', however, divine Science must be a discovery."
-(Ret.26:22) Mary Baker Eddy knew "...that mortals must work for the discovery of even a portion of it" (Mis.22:9).
+"To one 'born of the flesh,' however, divine Science must be a discovery" (Ret.
+26:22).

+Mary Baker Eddy knew "...that mortals must work for the discovery of even a portion of it" (Mis.
+22:9).
 It becomes evident that the student of Christian Science must have the mentality of a scientific discoverer.
-As the revelation cannot be fathomed just by reading the text, much more is required.
-It takes years and years of consecrated devotion, spiritual honesty and humility, coupled with a scientific, investigating mentality and willingness for untiring work.
-Let's not forget "the song of Christian Science", namely, "Work - work - work - watch and pray" (Mess.'00 2:7).
-Being engaged in the work of discovery we must muster our best moral, ethical, intellectual and spiritual abilities.
-We must be Scientists in the true sense of the word and fulfil Mary Baker Eddy's requirement: "Bear with me the burden of discovery ..."
-(My 120:9).
-We are only just beginning to sound the depths of the textbook and there is a vast undiscovered area still waiting to be explored.
+As revelation cannot be fathomed just by reading the text, much more is required.
+It takes years and years of consecrated devotion, spiritual honesty and humility, coupled with a scientific, investigating mentality, and willingness for untiring work.
+Let's not forget "the song of Christian Science," namely, "Work-work-work-watch and pray" ('00 2:7).
+Being engaged in the work of discovery, we must muster our best moral, ethical, intellectual, and spiritual abilities.
+We must be Scientists in the true sense of the word and fulfill Mary Baker Eddy's requirement: "Bear with me the burden of discovery..."
+(My.
+120:9).
+We are only just beginning to sound the depths of the Textbook and there is a vast undiscovered area still waiting to be explored.

 Mary Baker Eddy foresaw an advancement in understanding.
-Mary Baker Eddy's final revelation of the divine Principle of Christian Science finds its complete statement in the textbook.
+Mary Baker Eddy's final revelation of the divine Principle of Christian Science finds its complete statement in the Textbook.
 It is written in plain language.
-One would think that the text only needed to be read intelligently for the revelation to be understood.
-This is largely so with other textbooks, but not with a divinely inspired book like our textbook.
-Hence the warning we have in the well-known article 'Principle and Practice', which Mary Baker Eddy dictated to her secretary Adam Dickey only a few days before she left us (published in the 'Christian Science Sentinel', September 1st, 1917 and reprinted in my booklet 'Why Study Christian Science as a Science?').
-There she says that ''Christian Science requires understanding instead of belief'', that instead of being a ''faith-Scientist'', a ''faith-healer'' performing ''faith-cures'', we must understand Christian Science, otherwise it will again be lost.
-Students of Christian Science are very quick to call themselves Christian Scientists, without first asking themselves if they really have a spiritually scientific approach to the subject.
+One would think that the text only needs to be read intelligently for the revelation to be understood.
+This is largely so with other textbooks, but not with a divinely inspired book like our Textbook.
+Hence the warning we have in the well-known article 'Principle and Practice,' which Mary Baker Eddy dictated to her secretary Adam Dickey only a few days before she left us.
+There she says that "Christian Science requires understanding instead of belief," and that instead of being a "faith-Scientist" and "faith-healer" that performs "faith-cures," we must understand Christian Science, otherwise it will again be lost.
+Students of Christ Science are very quick to call themselves "Christian Scientists," without first asking themselves if they really have a spiritually scientific approach to the subject.
 Can we honestly and truthfully call ourselves Scientists?

 Why is it that we can learn any other science without much difficulty in five or ten years, but getting a workable understanding of Christian Science takes so much longer?
-Mary Baker Eddy's answer is: "It is true that it requires more study to understand and demonstrate what these works teach, than to learn theology, physiology, or physics; because they teach divine Science, with fixed Principle, given rule, and unmistakable proof" (No 11:18).
-Christian Science as the Science of all sciences covers the whole ground of our life-experience and therefore also demands a total life-commitment.
+Mary Baker Eddy's answer is:

+"It is true that it requires more study to understand and demonstrate what these works teach, than to learn theology, physiology, or physics; because they teach divine Science, with fixed Principle, given rule, and unmistakable proof" (No 11:18).

+Christian Science as the Science of all sciences covers the whole ground of our lifeexperience and therefore also demands a total life-commitment.